starking228/SkiResort/README.md

 All input fields are protected by validation and null checks.
 The database is located on a remote server.
 The project was written without comments, but I tried to write a clean cat and I am proud of this project.
+The whole project contains too many elements, so it was only possible to upload it to Hithub as an archive.